- UBM Built Environment in association with Global Color Research and Tektura Wallcoverings

 The Trends project offers fresh inspiration and direction, without significant internal research and production development costs, providing an insight to interior manufacturers and interiors design specialists on how to innovate through student power – particularly beneficial within the current economic conditions.

-Birmingham City University, one of the UK's leading University's for practice based research around design and innovation, has brought together some 60 textile design students and challenged them to work in partnership with industry in demonstrating how product innovation and design inspiration can be formulated using this talented resource to create a range of textile, wall, floor and interiors solutions.
+Birmingham City University has brought together some 60 textile design students and challenged them to work in partnership with industry in demonstrating how product innovation and design inspiration can be formulated using this talented resource to create a range of textile, wall, floor and interiors solutions.

 Joanna Birch, Director of Enterprise, Innovation & Business Engagement at Birmingham City University said; “Challenging our students, staff and partners to come up with brand new concepts which are fresh, engaging and new stretches the project and generates some truly innovative content.
 It’s this innovation which drives us and our partners to push the boundaries and is one of the most motivating elements of this showcase”.